Phala-Network/phala-wiki/content/docs/khala-user/stake-pool.md

 2. You can delegate again by clicking “Delegate”.
 3. You can withdraw your delegation from the StakePool by clicking the “Withdraw” button.
 The withdrawal time depends on the amount of **Free Delegation**.
 If there is sufficient Free Delegation then you will be able to unlock and withdraw immediately.
 If not, it may take up to 14 days for the delegation to be fully unlocked under extreme circumstances.

 ## Potential Risks

 There are two potential risks for the delegators:

-1. There might be a delay of token withdrawal from the StakePool.
+1. There might be a delay in token withdrawal from the StakePool.
 The length of the delay depends on the amount of Free Delegation in the StakePool.
 It can take up to 14 days for tokens to unlock.
 2. Under extreme conditions, if workers receive too many punishments, **the number of tokens in StakePool will shrink**, which will affect the initial delegation in the StakePool.
-However, **the probability of such situation is low**.
+However, **the probability of such a situation is low**.